ForgeAutomata/ForgeAutomata/README.md

-I might be limited, but my machines are not.
+I might be limited, my machines are not.